Best Long Lasting Dog Chews to Keep Your Dog Busy

 Our pig ears for dogs are made from North American ingredients right here in Canada, conveniently packed and priced with the best value in mind.
 Our Pig Ears are smoked, leaving them crunchy and irresistible to dogs.

-Our beef ears are baked and dried for a lower-calorie option.
-Our beef ears are sourced from free-range, grass-fed cattle from Argentina.
-Beef Ears are another great dental care option, as they are thinner than pig ears and can work hard to reach places in your dog's mouth.
+Beef ears can be baked, dehydrated, or air-dried for a lower-calorie option.
+These chews are also a great dental care option, as they are thinner than pig ears and can work hard to reach places in your dog's mouth.

 14. Turkey Necks